 Have you ever noticed this trend in some of your clients?

-What’s interesting to note is that these people are well-informed and actively engaged in seeking the best possible solutions for long term healing – some are even coaches and healers themselves – so, what’s missing and what are they doing wrong?
+What’s interesting to note is these people are well-informed and actively engaged in seeking the best possible solutions for long term healing.
+Some are even coaches and healers themselves.
+So what’s missing and what are they doing wrong?

 In this article I’m going to dive into the latter and I’ll address why accessing the positive power of healthy anger and aggression is a must — especially if we want to break out of our limiting beliefs and self-sabotaging behaviours.